-To prevent bodily injury or death from the unexpected start-up of the machine, always stop the engine and remove the key from the ignition before making adjustments to the machine.
+To prevent bodily injury or death from the unexpected start-up of the machine, always stop the engine and remove the key before making adjustments to the machine.

 - 1. Shut down the engine, and remove the key from the ignition. - 2.
 Open the endshield.
-For instructions, refer to Opening Header Endshields, page 35. - 3.
+For instructions, refer to Opening Header Endshields, page 47. - 3.
 Remove hairpin (A) securing multi-tool (B) to the bracket on the left endsheet. - 4.
 Remove multi-tool (B), and reinstall the hairpin on the bracket.

-Figure 4.354: Multi-Tool Storage Location - Left Side
+Figure 4.348: Multi-Tool Storage Location - Left Side